-Full details of our web-based electronic application process can be found at www.bankofengland.co.uk/education/ccbs/ index.htm.
+Full details of our web-based electronic application process can be found at www.bankofengland.co.uk/ccbs.

 If you need further information or assistance please email the CCBS Administration Team at ccbsinfo@bankofengland.co.uk.

 Application process

 All candidates must obtain prior approval from their training department before applying.